eng-hui/PRS-PM-2024-01-13-AIS06PT-GRP8-TheNightsWatch-StreetOwl/README.md

 **Prerequisite:**
 - Graphic card with CUDA support*
 - Anaconda (python 3.10)
-*Recommended to use GPU, edit the environment.yml according if CUDA GPU is not available
+*Recommended to use GPU, edit the environment.yml packages that support CPU accordingly if CUDA GPU is not available

 **Installation and Deployment Instructions:**